-I did this by pursuing my master’s degree at the Thunderbird School of Global Management and managing exchanges for Phoenix Sister Cities and the World Affairs Council of Arizona.
-To date, I’ve curated the exchange of 469 citizen diplomats from 70+ countries, including 35 projects for the Department of State’s International Visitor Leadership Program.
+I did this by pursuing my master’s degree at the Thunderbird School of Global Management and implementing public diplomacy initiatives for Phoenix Sister Cities and the Global Ties Arizona (World Affairs Council of Arizona).
+To date, I have curated the exchange of 469 citizen diplomats from 70+ countries, including 35 thematic projects for the Department of State’s International Visitor Leadership Program.
 For many, it was their first encounter with Arizona.
-It has been my personal joy to reinvigorate their understanding of Arizona.
+It has been my personal joy to reinvigorate their understanding of my home state.

-I recently transitioned to the Greater Phoenix Economic Council team to manage engagement opportunities for 22-member communities and 170+ private investors.
-My primary duties include overseeing the Ambassador Program and supporting the organization’s strategic councils.
+I am currently with the Greater Phoenix Economic Council where I oversee engagement opportunities for our 22-member communities and 170+ private investor companies.
+I now leverage my international experience by supporting the implementation of our trade promotion strategy via the Envoy Pilot Program and FDI-focused International Leadership Council.
 I never tire of learning about the region’s competitiveness and supporting business attraction efforts for quality jobs.

 What concerns you?

 Greater Phoenix is at a pivotal moment in its young history.
 We are uniquely positioned to scale a robust and diverse economy while sidestepping the mishaps of more mature markets.
 We must use this knowledge to our advantage as our state’s population continues to swell.
 We need to seriously consider our approach to finite resources, infrastructure improvements, and community health should our growth be sustainable.
 I am proud of Arizona’s ability to collaborate and innovate, together, and hope this inclusive approach to progress continues long into the future.